 Other complications include infection of the site of surgery, internal bleeding, damage to the collecting bile duct, blood clot formation,

-and side effects from taking the immunosuppressants for long periods of time.
+and side effects from taking the immunosuppressants for long periods.

 Recovery from the liver transplant

-Unfortunately, we do not possess a method to calculate the rates of survival after liver transplantation accurately.
+Unfortunately, we do not possess a method to calculate the survival rates after liver transplantation accurately.
 This is due to the variable factors involved,

 such as the patient’s overall health status, technical surgical success, and the underlying disease of the liver.